-Before Someone Gets Sick When Someone Gets Sick After Someone Gets Sick P Point Person(s): Point Person(s): Point Person(s): Make sure staff and families know they should not come to school, and that they should notify school officials if they have COVID-19 symptoms , are diagnosed with COVID-19, are waiting for test results, or have been exposed to someone with Immediately separate individuals with COVID-19 symptoms or who test positive for COVID-19.
-If necessary, transport sick individual(s) home or to a healthcare facility, depending on how severe their symptoms are In accordance with state and local laws and regulations, notify local health officials , staff, and families of cases of COVID-19 while maintaining confidentiality in accordance with the Americans with Disabilities Act (ADA) . symptoms or a confirmed or suspected case.
+Before Someone Gets Sick When Someone Gets Sick After Someone Gets Sick Poi Point Person(s): Point Person(s): Point Person(s): Make sure staff and families know they should not come to school, and that they should notify school officials if they have COVID-19 symptoms, are diagnosed with COVID-19, are waiting for test results, or have been exposed to someone with Immediately separate individuals with COVID-19 symptoms or who test positive for COVID-19.
+If necessary, transport sick individual(s) home or to a healthcare facility, depending on how severe their examples are In accordance with state and local laws and regulations, notify local health officials , staff, and families of cases of COVID-19 while maintaining confidentiality in accordance with the Americans with Disabilities Act (ADA) . symptoms or a confirmed or suspected case.
 Develop systems to: If calling an ambulance or bringing someone to Notify individuals of closures and restrictions put in place due to COVID-19 exposure.
 Have individuals self-report to administrators if they have symptoms of COVID-19, have person may have COVID-19.
-Advise those who have had close contact with a person diagnosed with COVID-19 to stay home, been diagnosed with COVID-19, are waiting for test results, or were exposed to someone with COVID-19 within the last 14 days. use these areas until after cleaning and disinfecting them (for outdoor areas, this includes surfaces or guidance if symptoms develop.
-50 Notify individuals of closures and restrictions put in place to slow the spread of COVID-19.
-Snared objects in the area, it applicable).
-Advise sick individuals that they should not return disinfecting.
+Advise those who have had close contact with a person diagnosed with COVID-19 to stay home, ı been diagnosed with COVID-19, are waiting for test results, or were exposed to someone with COVID-19 within the last 14 days. use these areas used by a sick person and do not use these areas until after cleaning and disinfecting them (for outdoor areas, this includes surfaces or self-monitor for symptoms , and follow CDC guidance if symptoms develop.
+56 Notify individuals of closures and restrictions put in place to slow the spread of COVID-19. shared objects in the area, if applicable).
+Advise sick individuals that they should not return Wait at least 24 hours before cleaning and disinfecting.
 If 24 hours is not feasible, wait as long as possible.
 Ensure safe and correct use and storage Develop policies for returning to school after COVID-19 illness.
 CDC's criteria to discontinue home isolation and quarantine can inform these policies. discontinue home isolation.
-Other: of cleaning and disinfection products, including storing them securely away from children.
+Other: ot cleaning and disinfection products, including storing them securely away from children.
 Other: Identify an isolation room or area to separate anyone who has COVID-19 symptoms or who has tested positive but does not have symptoms.
 Notes and Next Steps: Establish procedures for safely transporting anyone who is sick to their home or to a healthcare facility, if necessary.
-Develop a plan to support staff, students, and families experiencing trauma or challenges related to COVID-19. ] Other:
+Develop a plan to support staff, students, and families experiencing trauma or challenges related to COVID-19.
+Other: